haosulab/ManiSkill2-Learn/README.md

 We have provided example scripts for converting raw demonstrations in ManiSkill2 into the ones ready for downstream training.
 These scripts are in `./scripts/example_demo_conversion`.
 Different tasks may use different scripts.
 Please see the scripts for more details.

+**Some scripts require bash to execute.
+If you are using another shell, please modify the scripts before executing them.**

 ### Training Scripts

 We have provided example training scripts to reproduce our pretrained models in `./scripts/example_training/pretrained_model`.
 Please see the scripts for more details.
 You need to modify the logging directory and the demonstration file path before training.
 Evaluation is automatically done after training.